particle-iot/docs/src/content/tutorials/device-cloud/data-report-tutorial.md

 {{> data-report-request-curl}}

+Once you've requested a report it can take several seconds to several minutes to generate the report.

+- There is a limit of 3 outstanding report requests at a time
+- The owner of the access token used to make the request is sent an email when the report is complete with a download link

+If you want to check the report status with code (as opposed to waiting for an email), note the "id" (report ID) in the response as you'll need it in the next step.

 ### Check the report status

 Optionally, you can check the status of your report using an API.
 This is most common when scripting the operation.
 You will receive an email when the report is complete regardless of whether you query the status or not.

 The report status response also includes the URL to download the actual CSV report.

+{{> data-report-status-curl}}

 ### Download a report csv